fockspaces/fastnote/README.md

 # Fastnote
----
-📓 Fastnote is an note-taking app with MERN stacks, aiming at efficient idea management, offering features such as search functionality, auto-generation of summaries, and tagging with openAI.
+📓 Fastnote is a serverless note-taking app with MERN stacks, aiming at efficient idea management, offering features such as search functionality, auto-generation of summaries, and tagging with openAI.

 🔗 Website URL: https://www.fastnote.space/